Debunking the Arguments of PseudoSkeptics and Debunkers

 "What

-skeptics fail to understand is that skepticism involves being skeptical of your
+skeptics fail to understand is that skepticism involves being skeptical

-own position, it does not mean just being skeptical of that which you do not
+own position, it does not mean just being skeptical of that which you

-believe in, otherwise we are all skeptics and that renders their use of the
+believe in, otherwise we are all skeptics and that renders their use of

 term "skeptic" meaningless.
 A true skeptic casts skepticism on their

 own position as well.
-Since the Randi crowd do not employ skepticism in this
+Since the Randi crowd do not employ skepticism in

 respect then they are fairly termed pseudo skeptics and demean the term